pulsar-client/Artiphex/README.md

 2) Phantasm. ( omgmgmgm wow idk why i added it )
 3) Chatgpt and Gemini ( best coders wow!! )
 4) The other people i stole from 🥶
+5) A-trainz or smth ( saitama overhaul is peak btw )